ChristianNally/web-2022-Sep-19-samples/w05d5/README.md

 - Use Git best practices (ask a mentor for clarification if you need it)
 - Use branches

-### DO NOT CODE ON MASTER
+### DO NOT CODE ON MASTER/MAIN
-- I repeat, do not code on master
+- I repeat, do not code on master/main

 ### Splitting up the Work
 - Horizontally - whole team working on front-end or back-end at the same time